capotej/capotej.github.com/source/_posts/2008-9-27-highlight-link-based-on-current-page-in-rails.markdown

 ---
 layout: post
 title: "Highlight link based on current page in rails"
 date: 2008-09-27 19:47
 comments: false
+permalink: /post/52081481/highlight-link-based-on-current-page-in-rails
 categories:
 ---

  # Julio Capote
 ## This is an archived post